gbgplc/loqate-verify-helmcharts/README.md

 Follow the instructions below to install Verify using Helm (you can use all of the instructions below in both Unix and Windows).

-Note:
-If you are using your own custom Persistent Volume Claim (PVC) you need to set the claim override for both the installmanager and spatial-api installs:
+Note: if you are using your own custom Persistent Volume Claim (PVC) you need to set the claim override for both the installmanager and spatial-api installs:

 ```bash
 --set storage.claimOverride=<PVC NAME>